turingschool/backend-curriculum-site/module4/projects/the-plan/assignments/open-source.markdown

 ## Expectations

 * Work solo or in pairs (not with a person in your primary project)
-* Submit one sizable/difficult or two smaller/moderate pull requests that are worth merging
 * Reproduce and confirm or contradict one bug report
+* Submit one sizable/difficult or two smaller/moderate code-centric pull requests that are worth merging
+* Submit one documentation patch (README, CONTRIBUTING, code documentation, etc)
 * Write a single blog post that explains the whole process
 * Have the blog post in your M4 portfolio (Individual Work)